Transyltooniaa/hackathon-scrapping/README.md

 * Python: The project is implemented in Python and requires Python to be installed on your machine.
 You can download and install Python from the official Python website (https://www.python.org/).

 * Beautiful Soup and Requests libraries: The project relies on the Beautiful Soup and Requests libraries for web scraping.
-You can install these libraries using pip (see intalling section for more details)
+You can install these libraries using pip (see installing section for more details)

 * Web browser and web driver: Depending on your use case, you may need a web browser and a web driver.
 If you plan to scrape data from a web page that requires HTML to load, you may need to use Beautiful Soup.
 You can download and install the appropriate web driver for your web browser from the official websites, such as ChromeDriver (https://sites.google.com/a/chromium.org/chromedriver/downloads) for Chrome, GeckoDriver (https://github.com/mozilla/geckodriver/releases) for Firefox, or Microsoft Edge WebDriver (https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) for Microsoft Edge.